-If you feel you are in good health, mentally and physically, there is no need to take a lot of separate vitamins.
+If you feel you are in good health, mentally and physically, you may not need to take a lot of separate vitamins.

-So taking a high-quality multivitamin-mineral supplement should meet most of your brain’s essential nutrient needs.
+Taking a high-quality multivitamin-mineral supplement may meet most of your brain’s essential nutrient needs.

-Studies have shown that taking a multivitamin alone can improve memory and overall brain function, protect the brain from degenerative disease, and reduce the symptoms of adult ADHD.
-(66, 67, 68, 69, 70)
+Studies have shown that taking a multivitamin alone can improve memory and overall brain function, protect the brain from degenerative disease, and reduce the symptoms of adult attention deficit hyperactivity disorder.

-Nootropics, by definition, are substances that improve cognitive functions and brain health with no harmful side effects.
+Nootropics, by definition, are substances that improve cognitive function and brain health with no harmful side effects.